Tripoint-AB/Azure-Workshop-Sample-App/README.md

 dotnet run --project Microsoft.DSX.ProjectTemplate.ConsoleApplication.API
 ```
 3. Open your browser to: `https://localhost:44345/swagger`.
+4. If you are debugging and you get `Microsoft.Data.SqlClient.SqlException: 'Cannot open server 'sql-workshop-ci' requested by the login.
+Client with IP address 'xx.xxx.xx.xxx' is not allowed to access the server.
+To enable access, use the Windows Azure Management Portal or run sp_set_firewall_rule on the master database to create a firewall rule for this IP address or address range.
+It may take up to five minutes for this change to take effect.'`, you need to add your IP to SQL Server Firewall.

 # Deployment
 To use the previously created infrastructure, we can deploy our sample app './service/Microsoft.DSX.ProjectTemplate' to it.
 There is many ways to deploy an application to Azure but we choose the easiest one by using Visual Studio to publish.